Electrogravitational

 models of vacuum

-models suggested to define the vacuum characteristics.
-Thus, the vacuum of free
+suggested to define the vacuum characteristics.
+Thus, the vacuum of free space,

-space, in which the laws of classical electromagnetism hold true, should
+in which the laws of classical electromagnetism hold true, should satisfy the

-In the Lorentz-invariant theory of gravitation the vacuum is characterized as follows:
+In Lorentz-invariant theory of gravitation the vacuum is characterized as follows:

-classical vacuum are presented in the article on the vacuum constants.
+vacuum are presented in the article on vacuum constants.

-In the General Relativity, the vacuum solution (general relativity) can be obtained when the gravitational field in the
+In General Relativity, the vacuum solution (general relativity) can be obtained when gravitational field in the

-absence of the electromagnetic field is calculated in the empty space outside
+absence of electromagnetic field is calculated in empty space outside matter,

-the matter, where the stress-energy tensor of the matter and non-gravitational
+where the stress-energy tensor of matter and non-gravitational fields is equal

-fields is equal to zero.
-Despite the equality of this tensor to zero, in the
+to zero.
+Despite the equality of this tensor to zero, in empty space there

-local or global source.
-Besides, variations in solutions are possible, which
+source.
+Besides, variations in solutions are possible, which depend on taking

 Its own vacuum is also assumed

-within the covariant theory of gravitation, in which the gravitational field is a vector field,
+within covariant theory of gravitation, in which gravitational field is a vector field,

-since it is given by the four-potential and the gravitational tensor.
-In this
+since it is given by the four-potential and gravitational tensor.
+In this case,

-case, the connection between gravitation and geometry, between the
+the connection between gravitation and geometry, between gravitational field

-The source of the gravitational field here means some material object or
+of gravitational field.
+The source of gravitational field here means some

-does not contain a visible source of the gravitational field, it follows from
+infinite space that does not contain a visible source of gravitational field,

-values, independent of the coordinates and time.
-Thus, it can be assumed that
+values, independent of coordinates and time.
+Thus, it can be assumed that in

-in the vacuum, far from the sources of the gravitational field, both the
+the vacuum, far from the sources of gravitational field, both the

 four-potential and the gravitational tensor vanish.
 Another peculiarity of this

-vacuum is that, due to gauging of the system’s relativistic energy and the
+vacuum is that, due to gauging of system’s relativistic energy and equation for

-equation for the metric, outside the matter both the cosmological constant and
+the metric, outside the matter both the cosmological constant and the scalar

-the scalar curvature vanish.
-[8] Meanwhile in the relativistic uniform system both the cosmological constant and the scalar
+curvature vanish.
+[8] Meanwhile in relativistic uniform system both the cosmological constant and scalar curvature

-curvature inside the matter turn out to be constant values.
+inside matter turn out to be constant values.

 In quantum physics, the basic

-quantity is the Planck constant as a typical quantity of action for any
+quantity is Planck constant as a typical quantity of action for any particles

-particles under consideration.
-Taking this quantity into account changes the
+under consideration.
+Taking this quantity into account changes vacuum

-vacuum properties required for the theory.
-Thus, in quantum electrodynamics, it
+properties required for the theory.
+Thus, in quantum electrodynamics, it is

-is assumed that the electromagnetic interaction between the charged particles
+assumed that electromagnetic interaction between charged particles occurs by

-occurs by means of photons as the carriers of interaction.
-This means that the
+means of photons as carriers of interaction.
+This means that the charged

-charged particles must absorb and emit photons in order to change their energy
+particles must absorb and emit photons in order to change their energy and

 be filled with various virtual particles, including short-lived photons and